childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 Copy the plugin to the $HADOOP_HOME/lib directory.

+** Modify the hadoop-env.sh file **

+Edit the $HADOOP_HOME/conf/hadoop-env.sh file to reflect JAVA_HOME.
+Remove the # preceding the line and set the JAVA_HOME to the correct directory.
+This would usually be:

+ export JAVA_HOME=/usr/lib/jvm/java-1.6.0/

 ** Modify the mapred-site.xml file **

 Edit the $HADOOP_HOME/conf/mapred-site.xml file to include the following (additional properties can be added)